In this tutorial I show you how to paint a metal locker the easy way.

 I have this handy dandy paint sprayer from HomeRight.
 It's the HomeRight Finish Max Pro Fine Finish Sprayer and it can be used for any home paint projects.
 Using a paint sprayer is the only way to go for projects like this locker.

 The process is easy.
-Just fill the paint container with paint (may need to thin it with water), hook the hose to the paint gun and base, plug it in and go to town.
+Just fill the paint container with paint (you may need to thin the paint with water), hook the hose to the paint gun and base, plug it in, and go to town.

 I'm sorry there are not more photos of me painting the locker.
 The only photo of the process was taken by the JTS.
 He happened to be around for a bit and snapped a shot.